 Even a well-designed compliance program may be unsuccessful in practice if implementation is lax, under-resourced, or otherwise ineffective.
-Prosecutors are instructed to probe specifically whether a compliance program is a "paper program" or one implemented, resourced, reviewed, and revised, as appropriate, in an effective manner.
+Prosecutors are instructed to probe specifically whether a compliance program is a "paper program" or one "implemented, reviewed, and revised, as appropriate, in an effective manner."
 JM 9-28.800.
-In this regard, prosecutors should evaluate a corporation's method for assessing and addressing applicable risks and designing appropriate controls to manage these risks.
-In addition, prosecutors should determine whether the corporation has provided for a staff sufficient to audit, document, analyze, and utilize the results of the corporation's compliance efforts.
+In addition, prosecutors should determine "whether the corporation has provided for a staff sufficient to audit, document, analyze, and utilize the results of the corporation's compliance efforts."
+JM 9-28.800.
 Prosecutors should also determine "whether the corporation's employees are adequately informed about the compliance program and are convinced of the corporation's commitment to it."
 JM 9-28.800; see also JM 9-47.120(2)(c) (criteria for an effective compliance program include "[t]he company's culture of compliance, including awareness among employees that any criminal conduct, including the conduct underlying the investigation, will not be tolerated").